 - " Loans are given directly to companies and, to a lesser extent, to private individuals.
 The largest portion of loans are investment loans, aimed at helping smaller companies grow their businesses.
-Agriculture has traditionally been a large segment and constituted 43% of the loan portfolio as of the end of December 2019.
-Loans extended to the manufacturing industry and private individuals accounted for 21% and 10% of total loans, respectively (see Exhibit 4). - " Funds aimed at venture capital/equity investments are managed by external funds, with partnership agreements and consultation committees in place to ensure that the programmes are followed.
+Agriculture, including also the activities of the Land Fund, has traditionally been a large segment and constituted 49% of the loan portfolio as of the end of December 2019.
+Loans extended to the manufacturing industry and private individuals accounted for 21% and 5% of total loans, respectively (see Exhibit 4). - " Funds aimed at venture capital/equity investments are managed by external funds, with partnership agreements and consultation committees in place to ensure that the programmes are followed.
 Fund managers typically also invest their own money in these funds.
-The programmes aimed at equity investments typically have larger expected loss and associated risk-coverage reserves. - " Guarantees are given to banks to stimulate lending to borrowers who have viable business strategies but might lack enough own funds or enough collateral.
-Such products will be extended as part of the State support package to the Latvian economy.
+The programmes aimed at equity investments typically have larger expected loss and associated risk-coverage reserves. - " Guarantees are given to banks to stimulate lending to borrowers who have viable business strategies but might lack enough own funds or collateral.
+Such products will be extended as part of the state support package to the Latvian economy.